percona/percona-postgresql-operator/source/architecture.rst

 The Percona Distribution for PostgreSQL Operator automates and simplifies deploying and managing open source PostgreSQL clusters on Kubernetes.
-The Operator is based on `Postgres Operator <https://crunchydata.github.io/postgres-operator/latest/>`_ developed by Crunchy Data.
+The Operator is based on `CrunchyData's PostgreSQL Operator <https://crunchydata.github.io/postgres-operator/latest/>`_.

 .. image:: ./assets/images/pgo.png
    :align: center